robertosillitti/HDI-Regression-Analysis/README.md

 After cleaning, the dataset includes 177 countries.
 Some countries were removed due to excessive missing values, while others were completed using MissForest, a random forest-based imputation algorithm.
 Density checks before and after imputation showed no significant differences.

-The "Final dataset" file contains significantly fewer variables than the the original dataset (see the preliminary analysis script).
-The analysis uses a much smaller set of variables than those present in the final dataset for technical and logical reasons.
-However, larger analyses can still be conducted using the other variables provided in the dataset in this repository.
+The dataset contains significantly fewer variables than the original dataset (see the preliminary analysis script).
+However, the final version ("Final Dataset") was obtained through additional reductions not documented in the script, and is therefore smaller than the dataset resulting from the preliminary analysis.

 ---